 Image Optimization

-The Asset Library helps you check file details (such as size and filename) to ensure each asset is optimized for SEO and accessibility purposes—hover over an image or video, click the three dots, then click File Details.
+The Asset Library helps you check file details (such as size and filename) to ensure each asset is optimized for SEO and accessibility purposes.
+Simply hover over an image or video, click the three dots, then click File Details.

 File size: Large media files can slow your site’s load time.
 For faster load times, aim to keep files below 500KB.
 You can use free tools like Squoosh to compress images.
-Note, a faster way to check file sizes for all images is with Screaming Frog.
+Note that a faster way to check file sizes for all images is with Screaming Frog.

 Broken Links and SEO

-Deleting files from the Asset Library while they remain linked on a page will cause broken links, which can affect SEO and user experience.
+Deleting files from your Asset Library while they remain linked on a page will cause broken links, which can affect SEO and user experience.

 To avoid any issues, always update or remove references to deleted files.
 Tools like Screaming Frog can help you find any missing links.
-Screaming Frog will flag missing assets as external 404 errors because Squarespace stores images and videos on a content delivery network (CDN).
+It is worth noting, that Screaming Frog will flag missing assets as external 404 errors because Squarespace stores images and videos on a content delivery network (CDN).

-If you’ve used Squarespace for a number of years, you might just now be discovering the newer Asset Library, and it can be tempting to delete what seem to be out-of-date assets.
+If you’ve used Squarespace for a number of years, and are just now discovering the newer Asset Library, it can be tempting to delete what seem to be out-of-date assets.
 Be careful!
-These images are very likely still used in older blogs, products, or other pages.
+These images may still be used in older blogs, products, or other pages.

 More Resources